pljson/pljson/README.md

 + **examples/** useful examples to learn how to use pljson
 + **testsuite/** a set of testsuites to verify installation, just run **testall.sql**
 + **testsuite-utplsql/** the same set of testsuites but utilizing the utplsql framework (which you must install separately), just run ut_testall.sql

+## Support
+To report bugs, suggest improvements, or ask questions, please create a new issue.

 ## Contributing